alon-albalak/D-REX/README.md

-## The repo contains the code to train and evaluate a system when extracts relations and explanations from dialogue.
+## The repo contains the code to train and evaluate a system which extracts relations and explanations from dialogue.

 ### To train the full system: